FiatAccompli/Civ6Mods/UIPluginsFramework/README.md

 this mod).
 As with any mod, unforeseen conflicts may occur.

 ### Version History
+* 1.0.2 - Fixed display of resources in top panel in Gathering Storm games.
 * 1.0.1 - Update for Gathering Storm release.

 ### Disclaimer